 The Federal Trade Commission (FTC) also handles background check fraud, including cases when an employer ran a background check without the individual’s consent.21 Individuals can report instances of background check fraud using the FTC’s online reporting system.

-Regardless of the reason for the search, this resource highlights the importance of using this information responsibly and empowers citizens to search Milwaukee public records with ease.
+Regardless of the reason for the search, this resource highlights the importance of using this information responsibly and empowers citizens to search Milwaukee public records without hassle; you can also consider utilizing the step-by-step instructions for accessing Wisconsin public records, which can provide valuable insights into conducting similar searches in other counties or at the state level.

 References